golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-wrapup.md

 (which we discussed in [meetup #7](https://golangleipzig.space/posts/meetup-7-wrapup/)).

 * For ideas on idiomatic Go, see: [Effective Go](https://go.dev/doc/effective_go)
-* Go has it dark corners, too - we are collecting some of them in [Go Gotchas](https://github.com/golang-leipzig/gotchas)
+* Go has its dark corners too - we are collecting some of them in [Go Gotchas](https://github.com/golang-leipzig/gotchas)
-* End-to-end CI pipeline with GH [actions](https://github.com/features/actions), [goreleaser](https://github.com/goreleaser/goreleaser) and
+* End-to-end CI pipeline with GitHub [actions](https://github.com/features/actions), [goreleaser](https://github.com/goreleaser/goreleaser) and
 [ko](https://github.com/google/ko):